vijilAI/docs/source/python-sdk/examples/run-your-first-test.md

 os.environ['OCTO_API_TOKEN'] = 'your-octo-token'
 ```

-## Loading client
+## Loading the client

-Within Vijil there are a bunch of tests that range from package hallucinations, toxicity detection, stereotype identification, to many others.
-First we need to instantiate the Vijil client, then we can identify the test and run the it against a set of specifically tailored prompts to identify the agents weaknesses and susceptibilities.
-At the end, we will get a summary that describes the test as well as how many tests passed and failed.
+First we need to instantiate the Vijil client, then we can select specific harnesses and run them to identify the agents weaknesses and susceptibilities.
+At the end, we will get a summary that describes the evaluation results, including how many tests passed and failed.

-Let's assume we want to test Mistral-7B-Instruct hosted by OctoAI.
-To do this, we instantiate a wrapper class for the Octo inference API.

 ```python
 from vijil import Vijil
 client = Vijil(api_key=YOUR_API_KEY)
 ```

-## Selecting Test, Run, and Eval
+## Creating an Evaluation
 Next we select the model, model parameters, and [harnesses](../../structure/harnesses.md) we want to run.
 Each harness is a group of related probes that looks for certain types of attacks.
 Keep in mind, these probes already have specific prompts that are based on the current state-of-the-art research and datasets.
 Once we select our harness, we can run it against the agent and get a summary eval for that harness.

 ```python